House Titles

 The Royal Crown

 The Bronze Crown of Brolchán, borne by the Royal Prince and descendant of Suibne Menn (High King of Ireland, d.
-AD 628), anchors the House of Bradley within the ancient Cenél nEógain lineage of the northern Uí Néill.
+AD 628), anchors The House of Bradley within the ancient Cenél nEógain lineage of the northern Uí Néill.
 Suibne, of the Cenél Feredaig, was a great‑grandson of Niall of the Nine Hostages, affirming the House’s ancestral legitimacy.

 The Imperial and Royal House of Bradley